CrunchyData/crunchy-katacoda/basic-postgresql-for-dbas/setting-up-pg/40-create-roles-database.md

-TODO: CREATE A TRAINING USER ON SYSTEM WITH SUDO PRIVILEGES TO PROVIDE A MORE REALISTIC SCENARIO

 As we discussed in the previous step, the default setup for the cluster provided by EL7 based systems is to allow peer based authentication.
-Back in our root user terminal, let's see what happens if we try and log into the database using just the `psql` command with no additional options
+Back in our root user terminal, let's see what happens if we try and log into the database using just the `psql` command with no additional options.
 ```
 clear
 psql